OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 The exact weather fields can vary slightly by provider, but `current`, `hourly`, `temperature`, `icon`, and `rain_probability` are the fields intended for lightweight display clients.

+The same canonical payload is available over HTTP at `/api/v1/weather`.

 ### `inkplate/weather-calendar/current`